Publicador de contenidos

 Jaume Navarro, researcher of the high school Max Plank for the History of Science (Germany), has edited a book on report of Mariano Artigas, pioneer of the intellectual discussion between science and religion in Spain, first Dean of the Ecclesiastical School of Philosophy of the University of Navarra and founder of the group of research 'Science, Reason and Faith' (CRYF).

-In addition to Jaume Navarro, the volume Science and Faith within Reason.
-Reality, Creation, Life and Design, three other CRYF members collaborate: Santiago Collado, Deputy Director of group; Marie I. George, professor of of St. John's University (USA); and Rafael A. Martínez, of .
-George, professor at department of Philosophy of St. John's University (USA); and Rafael A. Martínez, Dean of School of Philosophy of the Pontifical University of the Holy Cross (Italy).
+In addition to Jaume Navarro, the Issue Science and Faith within Reason.
+Reality, Creation, Life and Design, three other members of the CRYF collaborate: Santiago Collado, Deputy Director of the group; Marie I. George, Professor of the department of Philosophy at St. John's University (USA); and Rafael A. Martínez, Dean of the School of Philosophy at the Pontifical University of the Holy Cross (Italy).

 The origin, a congress in London